Two Weight Inequality for the Hilbert Transform: A Real Variable Characterization, II: The Stopping Form

 \end{definition}

-The last requirement comes from the assumption that the functions $ f$ and $ g$ be adapted to $ \mathcal F _{\textup{energy}} (I_0)$.
+The last requirement comes from the assumption that the functions $ f$ and $ g$ be constant on the intervals in $ \mathcal F _{\textup{energy}} (I_0)$.
 We will be appealing to different Hilbertian arguments below, so we prefer to make this an assumption about the pairs than the functions $ f, g$.
+(The Hilbert space will be that of good functions in $ L ^2 (\sigma )$ and $ L ^2 (w)$.)
+Both $ f$ and $ g$ are good, and in particular, goodness of $ f$ is exploited below.
+Goodness permits estimates of off-diagonal inner products involving the Hilbert transform by Poisson averages, and regularizes the Poisson averages, see \S\ref{s:upper}.

 The stopping form is obtained with the admissible collection of pairs given by